Pilgrim passports and pilgrim stamps are a long-standing part of the Christian pilgrim tradition.

 Get a passport?

 You can buy a St. Olavsleden pilgrim passport for a symbolic amount at all tourist information offices in Sweden along the trail (please check opening hours), as well as at Selånger Pilgrim center, Stiklestad Pilgrim Center, Quality Hotel in Sundsvall and Nidaros Pilegrimsgård in Trondheim.
-You can also order a pilgrim passport at our St Olavsledenshop.
+You can also order a pilgrim passport at St Olavsleden shop.

 There are different kinds of stamps, but the important thing is that they indicate the place you have walked by.
 You can collect a stamp at your accommodation, in churches or other places along the trail.
 About two stamps per day is enough.
 A tips is to ask the places where you stop along the way if they have a stamp.
 Also keep an eye out for the unmanned places, where the stamp is placed in a red post box or small wooden cupboard.